 You will not be eligible to submit an appeal until your results have been formally agreed and you have received your transcript/results on MAP.

-Any appeal must be submitted to the Secretary of the Appeals Committee within 14 days from when you receive the transcript of marks or formal results letter (whichever is the later) from your School or Combined Honours.
+Any appeal must be submitted to the Secretary of the Appeals Committee within 14 calendar days from when the transcript of marks or formal results letter are released on MAP (My Aston Portal).

 If you are unsure when your appeal deadline, contact your School Office.